 'Methane emissions from agriculture cannot be completely avoided because these greenhouse gases originate from natural processes.
-Methane decays in ten years to carbon dioxide and water and will return through photosynthesis to biomass (feed) and soil carbon thus being part of the natural carbon cycle in agriculture.' ^{217, 218}

-Similarly, Dairy Industry Ireland - members of which include Nestlé and Danone - submitted to the EU that:
+Methane decays in ten years to carbon dioxide and water and will return through photosynthesis to biomass (feed) and soil carbon thus being part of the natural carbon cycle in agriculture?' ^{217, 218} Similarly, Dairy Industry Irela - submitted to the EU that: